The Top Pros & Cons of the Amazon Tap

-Amazon claims it can survive up to nine hours of playback after a full charge with the provided charging cradle.
-That's plenty of time for on-the-go activities, but not without issues.
+It can survive up to nine hours of playback after a full charge with the provided charging cradle.
+That's plenty of time for on-the-go activities, but it's not without issues.

-The Amazon Tap has five distinct problems that makes it inferior to similar products:
+The Amazon Tap used to have four distinct problems that made it inferior to similar products:

 - 1. Needs WiFi or mobile hotspot

 You can't always expect the Amazon Tap to work when you're out because it requires either WiFi or a mobile hotspot, which isn't always easy to receive outside your home.

 When it was first released, the product wasn't always listening and couldn't be activated unless you tapped the microphone button.
 That defeated the purpose of what the Amazon Echo became famous for, which made its price tag confusing.

 The average price is around $130, which is pricey compared to the $180 Echo or $90 Echo Dot, but it does have portability.